faical-yannick-congo/cise-corr-2017-usecase/README.md

 In any case email the instance Admin at yannick.congo@gmail.com to request a storage increase for [https://corr-root.org](https://corr-root.org).

+## Caution
-Caution: This instance is experimental, please inquire about your actual use cases to request either for extra storage or to see if it fits within the scope of the instance.
+This instance is experimental, please inquire about your actual use cases to request either for extra storage or to see if it fits within the scope of the instance.
 There no official financial support for this instance, the admin is paying for the infrastructure.
 A donation button has been provided for contributions to help pay these costs.

+## Credit
+All these codes are taken from Dr. Adrian Rosebrock book on Deep Learning For Computer Vision with Python.
+For further interest and understanding, we recommand buying a copy of this trending book on Artificial Neural Networks.